mongodb-labs/mongo-arrow/bindings/python/docs/source/quickstart.rst

   from pymongoarrow.api import Schema schema = Schema({'_id': int, 'amount': float, 'last_updated': datetime})

-There are multiple permissible type-specifiers for each supported BSON type.
+There are multiple permissible type-identifiers for each supported BSON type.
-For a full-list of supported types and associated type-specifiers see :doc:`supported-types`.
+For a full-list of supported types and associated type-identifiers see :doc:`supported_types`.

 Find operations
 ---------------